-If you’re looking to get started as a real estate investor, you may have heard that a multifamily home can be a great way to generate passive income.
-Multifamily properties are in high demand right now, mostly because they come with many potential financial benefits.
+If you’re looking to get started as a real estate investor and considering different types of housing, a multifamily home can be a great way to generate passive income.
+Multifamily properties are in high demand primarily because they offer many potential financial benefits.

-A multifamily home is any residential property that contains more than one housing unit, such as a duplex, a townhome or an apartment complex.
-If a property owner chooses to live in one of their multifamily units, it’s considered an owner-occupied property.
+A multifamily home is any residential property with more than one housing unit.
+A duplex, townhome or apartment complex is a good example of a multifamily home.
+And if the owner lives in one of the units, it’s considered an owner-occupied property.

-- Apartment complex: An apartment complex is a single structure with at least five or more separate units.
-Residents will often share common resources like a swimming pool, parking garage or playground.
+A building with five or more housing units.
+Renters often share amenities, like a swimming pool, parking garage or playground.

 The Pros And Cons Of A Multifamily Home

-Investing in multifamily homes comes with both advantages and disadvantages.
+Investing in multifamily homes has advantages and disadvantages.
 The first thing a potential investor should do is to confirm that this type of property fits their budget and needs.
-Let’s look at some of the biggest pros and cons you should consider first.
+Let’s look at other pros and cons investors should consider.

 Pros Of A Multifamily Home

-Listed below are some of the biggest advantages of owning or investing in a multifamily home.
-However, these pros vary based on location and type of multifamily home you buy.
+Below are some advantages of owning or investing in a multifamily home.
+However, these benefits can vary based on location and the type of multifamily home you buy.

-- More control over property value and repairs: If you live in one of the units, you’ll have more control over the property value and repairs.
-It’ll be easier for you to catch problems quickly and do damage control when issues do arise.
+- More control over property value and repairs: If you live in one of the units, you’ll have more control over property value and repairs.
+It should be easier to catch problems and address them as soon as they pop up.

-- Expands investment portfolio: Owning a multifamily home allows you to expand your real estate investment portfolio.
-And you can earn even more if you choose not to live in the property and rent out all of the units.
+- Expanded investment portfolio: A multifamily home can expand your real estate investment portfolio.
+You can earn even more from the property if you choose not to live there and rent out all the

-- More tax benefits: Many tax benefits come with owning a multifamily unit.
-You can write off most of the repairs, as well as the interest you pay on your mortgage, as a business expense.
+- More tax benefits: Owning multifamily housing offers many tax benefits.
+You can write off most repairs and the interest you pay on your mortgage as business expenses.

 Cons Of A Multifamily Home

-Just like with any rental property, there are downsides to buying a multifamily home.
-Here are the biggest cons to consider:
+Like any rental property, a multifamily home has its downsides.
+Here are the main ones to consider:

-- Landlord time commitments: Becoming a landlord is a big commitment and one that shouldn’t be taken lightly.
-And if you choose to live in one of the units, it may mean that you have tenants knocking on your door at all hours of the day (and night) asking you to fix things.
+- Landlord maintenance demands: Becoming a landlord is a big commitment and shouldn’t be taken lightly.
+If you live in one of the units, tenants may knock on your door at all hours of the day (and night) asking you to fix something.

-- Responsible for all repairs: The property may end up needing quite a bit of work and you’ll be responsible for making those repairs happen.
+- Responsible for all repairs: The property may need a lot of work.
+And even if it doesn’t, you’ll still be responsible for all repairs.

 What To Look For When Buying A Multifamily Home

-- Location: The location where the property is located will be one of the biggest factors influencing how easy it is to find tenants.
-It will also determine what you’re able to charge in terms of rent.
-Do your research and find a property in a desirable location.
+A property's location will be one of the primary factors influencing how easy it is to find tenants.
+It will also help determine what you can charge in rent.
+Do your research to find a property in a desirable location.

-- Potential rental income: What can you realistically earn in terms of rental income?
-Do the math and figure out what you’ll need to earn to pay for the mortgage, finance repairs, etc. Calculating the return on investment (ROI) will help you figure out how much you can spend on an investment property.
+What can you realistically earn in rental income?
+Do the math and determine how much you need to earn to pay the mortgage, finance repairs, etc. Calculating the return on investment (ROI) will help you figure out how much you can spend on an investment property.

 The Bottom Line

-There are many benefits to buying a multifamily property and renting it out.
-It’s a great way to get started as a real estate investor and you have the option to live in one of the units yourself.
+Buying a multifamily property and renting it out can offer many benefits.
+It’s a great way to get started as a real estate investor – and you can live in one of the units yourself.